 Alex missing in Califon, NJ has been safely captured!!

 Ten days ago, I received that call and heard those words that no trapper ever wants to hear…”he’s on the run again!!”
 His foster family had taken him hiking off leash and he bolted.
 My heart dropped and I immediately headed out the door.
-Less than a month prior, Alex was safely captured after five months on the run in the Bronx, after going missing from his former owner.
+Less than a month prior, Alex was safely captured after five months on the run in Queens, after going missing from his former owner.
 He is street smart and now trap savvy and in an environment where he can move far and fast.
 Add to this, people are now quarantined and not out and about.
 The properties and landscape would provide deep cover and many places for him to run and hide without being sighted.

 The dogs I trap are not just lost dogs to me, I build a deep emotional connection with them and I work the cases as if it were my own baby out there on the run.
 Hundreds of posters were hung, several false leads, but we left no stone unturned.